 What should I be aware of when feeding my pup jackfruit?

 As with any new food, it’s important to take care when introducing jackfruit to your dog for the first time.
 We really don’t know enough about whether dogs can eat jackfruit, so starting off with a very small amount (a teaspoon or less) and then monitoring closely is sensible.
-Look out for signs of allergy, such as abdominal pain and diarrhoea.
+Look out for signs of allergy, such as abdominal pain and diarrhea.
 If jackfruit irritates your dog’s stomach you may also see vomiting.
 If they show no signs after 48 hours, they should be safe to have a little more next time.
 Just remember that half a cup is a serving size for an adult human- so they don’t need much!

 Although anaphylaxis appears to be very, very rare, it’s worth knowing the signs in dogs so that you can act if necessary.
 A fast heart rate, explosive vomiting, swollen face or muzzle and drooling are all signs that you should visit the nearest open vet immediately.
 Difficulty breathing, wheezing and pale gums are signs that the anaphylaxis is severe.